fluentnumbers/obsidian-quartz/content/career/interview preparation/db interview questions/Tech - Tricky interview questions.md

 		- floating-point non-associativity, batch invariance
 	- [Thinking Machines: Defeating Nondeterminism in LLM Inference](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/#batch-invariance-and-determinism)
 - how does [[structured output]] [[structured output#^5c7271|work under the hood]]?
+- why do [[LLM]]s have difficulty with tasks such as counting letters in text?
 - why does increasing the [[temperature]] parameter may lead to increased [[latency]]?
 	- flatter [[log probs]] distribution increases token count (until the end-of-sequence token is selected)
 	- worse [[speculative decoding]] yield. draft-verify methods accept less draft tokens